I-am-abdulazeez/stunk-docs/docs/chunk.md

 # What is a Chunk?

 A **chunk** is the smallest unit of state in Stunk.
-It holds a value and provides methods to **get, set, update, and subscribe** to changes.
+It holds a value and provides methods to **get, set, and subscribe** to changes.
 Unlike traditional state management, chunks are **independent, reactive, and highly flexible**.

 ## Creating a Chunk